BYU-CS-260/democss/README.md

   color:red;
 }
 ```
 4) But there is a lot more you can do.
 Lets get the text to move inside the p styling in the CSS file.
-We will define an animation called slidein that scales the margins, width and font-size.
+We will define an animation called slidein that scales the margins, width and font-size in our CSS file.
 ```
 p {
   color:red;